asheroto/Search-Registry/README.md

 **Search key names, value names, and value data:**

     Search-Registry -Path HKLM:\SOFTWARE -Recurse -SearchRegex "cisco|anyconnect"

+Tip: to see the entire string append `| fl` to the command

 **Search only key names and value names**